Southern West Virginia

 Winfield Earthworks

-Union rifle pits are still visible from the October 1864 battle.
+Union rifle pits are still visible from the October 1864 battle here.
 A marker is at the county courthouse.

 A settlers' stockaded fort also known as Coal Fort, located one-half mile north of the mouth of Coal River.
-Built by either Lewis or John Tackett, brothers.
+Built by Lewis Tackett and John Young.
 Attacked by Indians in 1790 and destroyed, in which all but one person were captured or killed.

 Camp Tompkins (1)